jhueppauff/Battleship/README.md

 # Battleship
-Java Battleship Game to demonstrate multidimensional arrays
+Java Battleship Console Game to demonstrate multidimensional arrays

 This was University Task I helped a friend of mine.